Who’s Developing the North West ?

 - Caroline Simpson, Corporate Director for Place, Stockport Metropolitan Borough Council

 - Tim Wood, Northern Powerhouse Rail Director, Transport for the North

-- Phil Mayall, Development Director, Muse Developments
+- Phil Mayall, Regional Director, North West, Muse Developments

 You will also have the opportunity to network with key players from the North West property and construction market and enjoy a full English breakfast!